Eamon Corbett: Revolutionary period

 Corbett took part in the 1916 Easter Rising in County Galway with the Irish Volunteers.
 He escaped to the United States of America in September 1916 and was involved in republican circles until he returned to Ireland in November 1917.
 During an attempt to evade arrest in March 1918, Corbett fired at the police and was captured.
 He was imprisoned from September 1918 until September 1919.
 During the Irish War of Independence, he took part in a number of operations and attacks on British forces.

-During the Truce period, Corbett was appointed Divisional Vice Commandant of 1 Western Division, IRA.
+During the Truce period, Corbett was appointed Divisional vice commandant of 1 Western Division, Irish Republican Army (IRA).
 Taking the anti-Treaty side in the Irish Civil War, he was captured early on by National Army forces in July 1922 and interned in Limerick Prison and Newbridge Camp, County Kildare until early 1924.
-Corbett later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 10 and 29/84 years service in 1936 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1916 and 30 September 1923.
+Corbett was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1916 and 1923.